pranavrc/tenor/README.md

 ### Macroland - Music as Code and Code as Music

-*All work and no play makes Jack a dull chap - Van Morrison*
+*"All work and no play makes Jack a dull chap" - Van Morrison, Down the Road, 2002.*

 Now that we have the maps for both melody and chords in hand, we can now play them!
 We're gonna write some new code ~~that generates music~~ that generates *code* that generates music.